-I am a third year PhD student in Computer Science at
+I am a fourth year PhD student in Computer Science at

 Stanford University.
 I'm grateful to be co-advised

 am affiliated with the Stanford Vision and Learning lab.

 My research attempts to combine neural and symbolic techniques (graphs, programs, search) to

 build novel architectures for visual reasoning and program synthesis.
 My research is supported by the

 I am always up for a conversation, let's catch up if you are around!

 - Syncro: Automatic Incrementalization through Synthesis.

 - Orb: Resource Bounds Verifier for Functional Scala programs.